-Notes, and Key Matters of General Interest
+Notes and Key Matters of General Interest

 - The Long Term Financial Plan has been completed based on currently known and available information, and on the basis that it will be updated after further analysis from Asset Management Plans.
-The process and measures put in place will ensure the Councils financial sustainability into the future. - The Income Statement indicates grant funds as two separate items, those being for operational purposes and that of capital purpose for renewal or purchase of Infrastructure, Property, Plant & Equipment.
+The process and measures put in place will ensure the Councils financial sustainability into the future. - The Income Statement indicates grant funds as two separate items, those being for operational purposes and that of capital purpose for renewal or purchase of Infrastructure, Property, and Plant & Equipment.
 It is assumed that certain levels of grant funds used for both operational and renewal or purchase of IPP&E are a key component in ensuring a sustainable financial position.
-With the majority of these items being recurrent grants, Council needs to be mindful in modeling a scale of operations to suit a possible decline in specific non recurrent grant funds.
+With the majority of these items being recurrent grants, Council needs to be mindful in modelling a scale of operations to suit a possible decline in specific non recurrent grant funds. - Council's balance sheet as a measure is of current representative liquidity.
+Where Council is in a sound position in terms of meeting liabilities, a positive net current asset position.
+Revaluation of assets is completed as a cost of replacement scenario, rather than an indicative market value, whilst this improves Council's asset basis on the balance sheet, the result is an increase in depreciable expense.
+A long term goal of Council is to have a balanced budget inclusive of this depreciable expense, thereby reducing the overall effect of said revaluations as they occur.
+This is a key aspect of maintaining longevity in Council's financial position.